LucaGomez/Matter_perturbatioNNs/README.md

 Here, we recommend starting with the examples because the codes are heavily commented.
 So, go to: examples/No_bundle and run the code "Training_example.py".
 If the code runs, you should find a plot of the loss function and a file called "nets.ph".
 This file is your first PINN!
 Now you can run the code "Loading_example.py" (which needs to be run in the same directory where you saved the "nets.ph" file) and it will plot the solution and compute the percentage error.
 The next step is to go to the directory examples/Bundle and do the same, but here you can also perform parameter estimation using simulated data through MCMC with the code "MCMC_example.py".

-When you have finished with the examples, you can move on to the LCDM folder to train the networks, load the solutions, and also perform the error estimation through the $\eta$ method with the code "percentage_error.py".
+When you have finished with the examples, you can move on to the LCDM or MG folder to train the networks, load the solutions, and also perform the error estimation through the $\eta$ method with the code "percentage_error.py".